fin-hypergrid/core/README.md

 ```

 ## Custom Scrollbars
 Hypergrid utilizes a custom scrollbar component so as to not be limited to tables of 33MM pixels in width or height.
-In addition to the custom scrollbar, The OpenFin hyergrid utilizes row and column cell scrolling, not pixel scrolling.
+In addition to the custom scrollbar, The OpenFin hypergrid utilizes row and column cell scrolling, not pixel scrolling.
 This has many benefits that become apparent over time.

 <img src="images/gridshot03.png" alt="screenshot">